soveran/syro/README.md

 `match`: Receives a String, a Symbol or a boolean, and returns true if it matches the request.

-`default`: Receives a block that will be executed inconditionally.
+`default`: Receives a block that will be executed unconditionally.

 `on`: Receives a value to be matched, and a block that will be executed only if the request is matched.